nuke-web3/pda-proxy/doc/verifiable_encryption.md

 - **PDA as a database** for collaborative dApps with fine-grained access control.
 - **Private rollups** with programmable cryptography, enabling [obfuscated state](https://0xparc.org/blog/programmable-cryptography-1).
+- **Private bridging and escrow** sending verifibly correctm but private messages around web2 and/or web3 apps.
 - **Drop-in support** for existing DA users via a [proxy service](../README.md), simplifying migration to PDA.

 ### _Trustless Data Markets_